Wednesday, 25 June 2014

 As we went past the entrance, we saw that our fellow walkers with the dog had not stirred, probably quite wisely, but we have an unbreakable habit of starting early, a habit forged in the tremendous heat of our first few walks in France.

 Instead of back-tracking into the town to pick up the GR, we took a short cut along the D940, then turned off on the D15 to Anglars.

 It looked a prosperous little place, old but well-tended, and we passed through it without seeing a living soul.

-Beyond that the road, fringed by trees, descended gently between fields until we took a tiny dog-legged turn and found ourselves back on the GR6.
+Beyond the village the road, fringed by trees, descended gently between fields until we took a tiny zig-zagged turn and found ourselves back on the GR6.

 No sooner had we done that than the GR left the road and became a pebbly wheel track which ran along past a line of cherry trees, above newly-mown fields sloping gracefully down, then up and over a fold of the land.

 We gradually approached the road below us, and finally joined it, but soon diverged again and wandered through woodland until we came to a stream.

 Having crossed it on a metal footbridge that looked as if it were left over from some military raid (except for the strange turnstile at one end), we climbed directly into the main street of Thémines, and we were very glad to be there, because we knew it had a bar.